edward-b-1/Land-Registry-Data-Ingestion/README.md

 - `/install`: Contains installer bash script
 - `/lib_land_registry_download`: Python package (library) for common code required by each process
 - `/sql`: SQL scripts for database table creation
-- `/systemd-scripts`: Scripts for launching processes, used by systemd
+- `/systemd-scripts`: Helper scripts for systemd
 - `/systemd-unit-service-files`: Service files for systemd units, one for each process managed by systemd